helm/helm/docs/chart_template_guide/named_templates.md

   {{- end }}
 ```

-There is one _really important detail_ to keep in mind when naming templates: **template names are global**.
-If you declare two templates with the same name, whichever one is loaded last will be the one used.
-Because templates in subcharts are compiled together with top-level templates, you should be careful to name your templates with chart-specific names.

-One popular naming convention is to prefix each defined template with the name of the chart: `{{ define "mychart.labels" }}` or `{{ define "mychart_labels" }}`.
+As mentioned above, **template names are global**.
+As a result of this, if two templates are declared with the same name the last occurance will be the one that is used.
+Since templates in subcharts are compiled together with top-level templates, it is best to name your templates with _chart specific names_.
+A popular naming convention is to prefix each defined template with the name of the chart: `{{ define "mychart.labels" }}` or `{{ define "mychart_labels" }}`.

 ## Setting the scope of a template